 (2) Ketogenic diet enhances neurovascular function with altered gut microbiome in young healthy mice.
 [Full article]

 (3) Dietary inulin alters the gut microbiome, enhances systemic metabolism and reduces neuroinflammation in an APOE4 mouse model.
 [Full article]

-**The project was funded by NIH/NIA K01AG040164 and American Federation for Aging Research (AFAR) (PI: Lin).
+The project is funded by NIH/NIA RF1AG062480 and NIH/ODS R01AG054459-02S1 (PI: Lin).

 Project II.
 Pharmacological intervention to prevent Alzheimer’s disease